 Comparative Negligence Theories and How They Work

-Some states split the blame -- and the responsibility for paying damages -- by using "comparative negligence" theories.
-These theories say recovery for damages will be reduced by the percentage of fault attributable to them.
-This situation is often referred to as "apportionment of fault" or "allocation of fault."
+Comparative negligence states split the blame and the responsibility for paying damages by using "comparative negligence" rules.
+These rules state that a victim's recovery for damages will be reduced by the percentage of fault attributable to them.
+This concept is often referred to as either "apportionment of fault" or "allocation of fault."

-This example is true in states that apply a "pure" theory of comparative negligence.
-Other states have modified comparative negligence principles, permitting a lawsuit only if the plaintiff was less than 50 percent at fault.
-Comparative negligence (or comparative fault) laws typically fall into one of the following general types:
+This example is true in pure comparative negligence jurisdictions.
+Other states follow a modified comparative negligence principle, permitting a lawsuit only if the plaintiff was less than 50% at fault.

 Pure Contributory Negligence